jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 ### Error Formatter Error-Handler

-The last error handler is for formatting all the errors before returning a JSON response with the error message, the errors array, and the error stack trace (if the environment is in development) with the status code of the error message.
+The last error handler is for formatting all the errors before returning a JSON response.
+It will include the error message, the errors array, and the error stack trace (if the environment is in development) with the status code of the error message.

 ```js